open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 An optional _dialogHistory_ parameter may also be included.
 This parameter is intended to give conversational context to the invited agent.
 This will help the agent frame its response and could also form the context in which to interpret the dialogEvent describing the purpose of the invite.

 The _dialogHistory_ parameter is simple list of dialog events which should contain all, some or all of the utterances in the dialog.
-It is good practice to order these in startTime order with the most recent event being the last item in the list.
+It is good practice to order these in startTime order (in universal time) with the most recent event being the last item in the list.
 It is at the discretion of the sender of the _invite_ to decide how much history to include and whether the omit or anonymize certain dialogEvents in order to maintain security and confidentiality.
 For example, the conversational floor may decide to send the last 'N' (e.g. N=4) events in the dialog as if the invited agent had been at the floor for those N dialog turns.
 If the agents had not been entitled to receive some of those events then these would also be omitted from the dialogHistory array or anonymized or redacted in some fashion.

 ### 1.14 Bye Event